-In this post, I will tell you about the weekend road trip around Romania.
+In this post, I would like to tell you about our weekend road trip around Romania back in Spring 2015.

 As we arrived to Romania in the afternoon, and when we actually got to our hotel, it was already around 5 pm, we agreed on just going out for dinner to a fancy place.
 Because on the next day, our mini road trip around Romania was awaiting us.